Jumping for Joy: Critical reception

-In contemporary reviews Variety called the film a "hilarious dog racing comedy," adding: "Frankie Howerd, popular TV and vaude comic here, gets the maximum of laughs out of a dismissed trackboy role"; Monthly Film Bulletin said "An inoffensively obvious and naive comedy, Jumping for Joy is enlivened by a somewhat macabre running joke about a myopic old woman driver and assured and pleasant performances by Frankie Howerd and Stanley Holloway."
+In contemporary reviews Variety called the film a "hilarious dog racing comedy," adding: "Frankie Howerd, popular TV and vaude comic here, gets the maximum of laughs out of a dismissed trackboy role";

+Monthly Film Bulletin said "An inoffensively obvious and naive comedy, Jumping for Joy is enlivened by a somewhat macabre running joke about a myopic old woman driver and assured and pleasant performances by Frankie Howerd and Stanley Holloway."

 Kine Weekly said "The picture smoothly follows through with its basic gags and, oddly enough, the more they are repeated the livelier they become."

 Evening Standard felt Howerd's "first film as star is as much a waste of his time as it is of yours."

 Halliwell's Film and Video Guide 2000 describes the film as a "totally predictable star comedy which needs livening up"; the Time Out Film Guide 2009 describes the film as "lame".

 TV Guide called the film a "Sporadically funny comedy".

-Howerd subsequently made A Touch of the Sun (1956) for Raymond Stross, although that was not made through the Rank Organisation.

-Musical score

 The New York Times noted: "the delightful harmonica score in Jumping for Joy is provided by American expatriate Larry Adler".